 1. Maintain Brand

 According to Vendasta, “The key to white labeling products is anonymity… Your brand gets all of the credibility, loyalty, and trust.”
 As a marketing professional, I’m a little biased on the relative importance of branding and reputation.
-However, I certainly recognize how vital the user experience is, and to maintain the user experience your dev team built, you must be able to fully white label analytics.
+However, I certainly recognize how vital the user experience is, and to maintain the user experience your team built, you must be able to fully white-label analytics within your SaaS application.

 2. Consistent UX without Added Development

 Product owners invest significant efforts into developing a user interface that’s easy to use, aesthetically pleasing, and visually consistent.
-To maintain these efforts, embedded capabilities must be able to also maintain that same look and feel.
-White labeling capabilities affirms these efforts, without the need for your developers to rebuild significant components of the third-party analytics app.
-Such rebuilding would partially negate the value of purchasing a third party product in the first place.
+To maintain these efforts, white-label embedded analytics software capabilities must be able to also maintain that same look and feel.

 3. Seamless Integration

 You need responsive designs that automatically adapt to different screen sizes.
 Equally important is the ability for users to customize their experiences to display exactly the types of data they want; in the manner they want to see it.
-With white label analytics, you can integrate seamlessly, increasing user engagement so your SaaS app becomes sticky as users rely on it.
+With white-label dashboard software, you can integrate seamlessly, increasing user engagement so your SaaS app becomes sticky as users rely on it.

-Why Many Analytics Tools are Difficulty to White Label
+Why Many Analytics Tools are Difficult to White Label

 Mr. Eckerson writes, “Most BI tools were not designed for embedding; converting a stand-alone, commercial product into one that can be easily embedded in both single- and multi-tenant environments with full fidelity is challenging.”